Baptism

 We are delighted that you wish to bring your child to be baptised at St Bartholomew's Church.

-If you are not a regular churchgoer then kindly accept our invitation to join us at the Sung Eucharist on Sunday Morning at 10am.
-Families often find this to be very helpful as you will meet many of the people, both clergy and lay people, who will assist you in bringing your child to baptism and support you and your child within the Church.
-This will also give you an insight into what happens during the Eucharist and will assist in the preparations for baptism.
-During the 10am Sung Eucharist, we have a safe, well respected and fun crèche for children aged 0 – 3 years as well as a lively and thriving junior church for ages 4 – 11 years.
-All children are welcome.
+If you are not a regular churchgoer then kindly accept our invitation to join us on a Sunday morning.
+Our 9am Bubble Church services are especially aimed at young children and families, and during our 10am Sung Eucharist, we have a safe, well respected and fun crèche for children aged 0 – 3 years as well as a lively and thriving junior church for ages 4 – 11 years.
+All children are always welcome.

 Godparents